Whyinds/Virus-Sweep-Minigame/README.md

 <b>Link to game: https://whyinds.itch.io/virus-sweep</b>

 ## How to play
 Use your mouse to aim and and click to shoot projectiles at incoming enemies.
 Your ball can pierce some enemies and bounce off walls, scoring points.
-After you defeat 3 bosses (clippy) you win!
+After you defeat 3 bosses (paperclip) you win!
 If the enemies get to your files and damage it enough, you lose!
 You can also gain coins to change your wallpaper